jbh/recipes/sides/cheese-sauce.md

 2. Whisk in ground mustard and pepper and remove from heat.
 3. Add in the cheese and stir well until all combined and melted.

-> Recipe Notes*: You can use any of your favorite cheeses for this, I just prefer to use cheddars and always have them on hand.
+> *: You can use any of your favorite cheeses for this, I just prefer to use cheddars and always have them on hand.

-** This recipe is great as use for dip, over veggies, as pizza sauce (check out our breakfast pizza recipe), or really with anything  you'd like to add a little cheese to.
+> ** This recipe is great as use for dip, over veggies, as pizza sauce (check out our breakfast pizza recipe), or really with anything  you'd like to add a little cheese to.
 To reheat: add a dash of cream and stir before heating